STALLHOLDER APPLICATION TERMS & CONDITIONS 2019

 Stallholders intending to use gas cylinders must submit full details to the Venue prior to the event via a form, which will be provided by Us.
 Each application is assessed with the safety of the public as its prime prerequisite.
 LPG cylinders shall not exceed 9kg in size with a maximum of two (2) per 3m x 3m stand.

-a) To have a fire extinguisher and/or a fire blanket on Your stall in an area accessible to the general public.
-This fire extinguisher shall be properly signed; b) that under no circumstances will your Stall be left unattended when the flame is alight; c) no flammable material shall be within 1m of the flame; d) Flames shall be extinguished 15 minutes prior to the stand being vacated at the end of the day; e) Flames will be situated so that members of the public cannot come into contact with the flame or any surface likely to burn the person or ignite their clothing.
+a) To have a fire extinguisher and/or a fire blanket on Your Stall in an area accessible to the general public.
+This fire extinguisher shall be properly signed; b) That under no circumstances will Your Stall be left unattended when the flame is alight; c) No flammable material shall be within 1m of the flame; d) Flames shall be extinguished 15 minutes prior to the Stall being vacated at the end of the day; e) Flames will be situated so that members of the public cannot come into contact with the flame or any surface likely to burn the person or ignite their clothing.
 Suitable guarding must be in place and approved the Carriageworks; f) Facilities used for cooking must have an automatic emergency cut off switch; g) Appropriate first aid equipment/items must be in place.

 You agree that You will supply Your City of Sydney Temporary Food Premises number and adhere to all food safety and handling requirements to operate Your Stall including hand-washing facilities.
-This can be as simple as having a large bottle of warm water with tap nozzle, a small basin or bucket underneath, liquid soap (not hand sanitiser) and paper towel.
+This can be as simple as having a large bottle of water with tap nozzle, a small basin, liquid soap (not hand sanitiser) and paper towel.

 The Venue or Sydney Tea Festival cannot accept deliveries on behalf of Stallholders prior to the festival.
 There are no storage facilities at Carriageworks.
-Stallholders are responsible for arranging their own deliveries on the day of the festival at the allocated bump in times.
+Stallholders are responsible for arranging their own deliveries at the allocated bump-in times.

-In the weeks leading up to the festival, We will send You a floorplan with Your Stall position and specific bump in instructions.
+Stallholder bump-in will commence on Saturday afternoon and continue on Sunday morning.
+In the lead up to the festival, We will send You a floor plan with Your Stall position and specific bump-in instructions.
 Set up times will be allocated by Us and will be early in the morning on the same day that the festival starts.
-There is strictly no access to the Venue at anytime outside of the bump in times.
+There is strictly no access to the Venue at anytime outside of the bump-in times.

 Parking onsite is limited.
-Once You have finished bumping in, You may try and park onsite in the spaces clearly marked beside the construction zone near the Venue.
+Once You have finished unloading, park onsite in the spaces clearly marked at the Venue.
 Please make sure You adhere to parking restrictions as they apply.
-For safety reasons, You are not permitted to drive within the Venue area at least 30 minutes prior to festival trading hours or, while visitors are still onsite at the close of the festival.
+For safety reasons, you are not permitted to drive within the Venue area at least 30 minutes prior to festival trading hours or, while visitors are still onsite at the close of the festival.
 Should you require it, additional (timed) parking is available on Wilson Street.
 You must not inconvenience local residents and members of the public and respect their premises and property when parking on the street.
-On festival day, when entering to set up, Stallholders must not exceed a speed limit of 5km/h.
+When driving at the Venue Stallholders must not exceed a speed limit of 10km/h.
 Special directions will vary, please check Your Stallholder Guide before the commencement of the festival.